ZodiacEFZ/stronghold-vision-opencv/README.md

 Run `./video.py`, then OpenCV will read data from the default camera and analyze data.
 With NetworkTables you can enable/disable vision process, manual exposure.
 And this vision daemon will report target data to NetworkTables.
+Also an mjpeg server will be set up to transfer **processed** image stream.

 ## Structure